McDonald's Corporation (MCD). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-MCD earned a Star in this section for its NPV MMA Diff. of the $6,669.
+MCD earned a Star in this section for its NPV MMA Diff. of the $2,699.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as MCD has.
-If MCD grows its dividend at 15.0% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 4.%.
-MCD earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.
+The stock's current yield of 3.17% exceeds the 3.1% estimated 20-year average MMA rate.

-Memberships and Peers: MCD is a member of the S&P 500, a Dividend Aristocrat and a member of the Broad Dividend Achievers™ Index.
-The company's peer group includes: Yum!
-Brands, Inc. (YUM) with a 1.8% yield, Starbucks Corp.
-(SBUX) with a 1.4% yield and Wendy's/Arby's Group, Inc. (WEN) with a 1.6% yield.
+Memberships and Peers: MCD is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
+Yum!
+Brands, Inc. (YUM) with a 1.7% yield, Starbucks Corp.
+(SBUX) with a 1.2% yield and The Wendy's Company (WEN) with a 1.8% yield.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 6.8%.
-This dividend growth rate is well below the 15.0% used in this analysis, providing a significant margin of safety.
-MCD has a risk rating of 1.50 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 4.5%.
+This dividend growth rate is lower than the 10.7% used in this analysis, thus providing a significant margin of safety.
+MCD has a risk rating of 1.75 which classifies it as a Medium risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in MCD (6.3% of my Income Portfolio).
-See a list of all my income holdings my income holdings here.
+Full Disclosure: At the time of this writing, I was long in MCD (4.9% of my Dividend Growth Portfolio).
+See a list of all my dividend growth holdings here.